-The list of Personal Certificates contains your new self-signed certificate and the certificate with the default label.
+The list of Personal Certificates contains your new self-signed certificate with the label that you provided and the old self signed certificate with the default label.

 - d.
-Select the certificate with the default label and click Rename. - e.
-Enter a new label for the certificate, and click OK. - f.
-Select the new certificate and click Rename. - g.
-Enter default as the new label, and click OK.
+Select the old self signed certificate with the default label and click Rename. - e.
+Enter a new label for the old self signed certificate, and click OK. - f.
+Select the new self signed certificate and click Rename. - g.
+Enter default as the new label, for the new self-signed certificate, and click OK.